 It’s been estimated that around the world, people generated 44.7 million metric tons of electronic waste in 2016, with the U.S. alone responsible for 6.3 million tons, or 14 percent of the world’s total.
+Which is why, now more than ever, it’s important that there are new ways of e-waste and plastic disposal.

 Those are scary numbers because electronic waste has two key components.
 One is toxins, which when placed in community landfills can pose environmental threats to the soil and water there.